15jacobj/15jacobj/Readme.txt

-This is my first git repo.
-This will probably contain website files etc.
+This is my GitHub pages repo.
+It contains the files for the static site 15jacobj.github.io